wp-plugins/amr-users/readme.txt

 Tags: calendar, events, event calendar, events calendar, ical, ics, ics calendar, upcoming events, google, notes, todo, journal, freebusy, availability, widget, web calendar
 Requires at least: 2.6
 Tested up to: 2.8.4
-Version: 2.5.5
+Version: 2.5.6
-Stable tag: 2.5.4
+Stable tag: 2.5.6

 == Description ==

-The best Wordpress Ical parser.
+More thorough Ical web calendar parser.
 Displays events from multiple calendars in out the box or with customised grouping, formatting and styling.
 Multiple pages or post or widget or both.
 Lots of css hooks to style it the way you want.
 Implements more of the ical spec than other plugins - further implementations (eg: last day of year, 2nd to last monday of month etc) can be requested, and may be coming!

+Generates css tags for hcalendar miccroformat support.

 List upcoming recurring or single events, notes, journal, freebusy information from many ical feeds.
 Offers a range of defaults and customisation options.
 Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
 Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).